cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '4-empty' file that creates an empty file named hello.

 The '5-execute' file adds execute permission to the owner of the file hello.

+The '6-multiple permissions' file adds execute permission to the owner and the group owner and read permission to other users for the hello file.